Looking for a job that pays six figures? Consider a gig working for yourself — and entering the field of freelance drone pilots.

 The secret to making 6-figures in drones?
 Specialize

-Drone pilots say the market for easy drone piloting jobs, like taking simple real estate photos, is the most crowded.
-But the pilots who are making six-figures say the trick is to specialize.
+Drone pilots say the market for easy drone piloting jobs, like taking simple real estate photos with drones, is the most crowded.
+But the pilots who are making six-figures say the trick is to specialize in more advanced fields.

 Moss said the people who are making the most money have GIS and mapping experience.
 Dean has cornered the market in aerial thermal imagery for commercial restorations.